 Step 4 – Explore and select the layer(s) you want to add to your map

 Hover over any layer to see a preview on the map.
+To explore the imagery in full screen mode, use swipe mode (see the Use swipe mode section below).

 Click a layer to see it on the map, and click the map to view all details.